12 Website Governance Tips for Better Content Marketing

-In this post we’ll cover 12 tips for planning and executing a good website governance strategy that helps you consistently meet business and marketing goals over time and across teams.
+In this post, we cover 12 tips for planning and executing a good website governance strategy that helps you consistently meet business and marketing goals over time and across teams.

 Good content can be an organization’s most important business asset, so it stands to reason that your best marketing efforts would go into creating and managing targeted content for the company website.
-Adhering to some simple governance guidelines can make the difference between a happy team using your website to meet business and marketing goals and an abandoned website that serves no one, an unfortunately all too common scenario in our experience.
-Good content governance practices are part of a successful digital strategy as well.
+Adhering to some simple governance guidelines can make the difference between a website that meets business and marketing goals and one that falls short.
+Unfortunately, in our experience, the latter is an all too common scenario.
+Good content governance practices are part of a successful overall digital strategy as well.

 Broken into two categories—content planning and content production—here are 12 website governance practices that will help you better ensure your organization’s website becomes a critical marketing tool for business success.